 Just when federal agencies thought they were catching up with the Office of Management and Budget's six existing Line of Business initiatives, they now have three more LOBs to consider.
-These recently announced LOBs could well have the greatest streamlining effect of any of the initiatives thus far.
-What's more, agency IT budgets could see significant cuts in the years ahead if they succeed.

 First a little history.
 The goals for the LOBs, first put into action in 2004, are to support the President's Management Agenda, expand e-government, promote interagency sharing of data and resources, and reduce the overall cost of government by eliminating duplication of systems and services.